Plugin Based Application Using C# MEF

 Background

-Then the idea of some kind of Plugin/Module driven application was born inside my head.
-I'd made some research and found the Managed Extensibility Framework (MEF) inside the .NET Framework.
+Then the idea of some kind of Plugin/Module application was born inside my head.
+I did some research and found the Managed Extensibility Framework (MEF) inside the .NET Framework.
 But as fast as I had found this, I found the limitations of it.
 In my opinion, it was just too slow and for this kind of "simple" work, I began extending the MEF and wrote some manager classes.
-The result of my efforts you can explore here today.
-Since it started for a UI related application we quickly discovered the full advantages of my code.
+The result of my efforts can be explored here today.
+Since it started for a UI-related application we quickly discovered the full advantages of my code.
 The code is simple and useful and does 2 things.
 First, it speeds up the enumeration process with the usage of Plinq and some other Optimations.
 Second, it limits access.
 Why would this be a good thing?
 You may ask yourself now.
-MEF provides you many "extra" functionality and some kind of "Nuclear Arsenal" of Configuration.
-This is for a developer that has no idea of Dependency injection and IoC far too much.
+MEF provides you with many "extra" functionality and some kind of "Nuclear Arsenal" of Configuration.
+This is for a developer who has no idea of Dependency injection and IoC far too much.
 So limiting the configuration and also some things you do not necessarily need to understand, is the exact right thing.
 Some configuration was just changed in a more centralized way.

 MSEF